Kitware/SMQTK/devops/docker/smqtk_iqr_playground/README.md

     ``kitware/smqtk/iqr_playground_nvidia``

-This is a self-contained SMQTK playground environment that can also act as an image-to-application turn-key application container.
+This is a self-contained SMQTK playground environment that can also act as an image-to-application turn-key container.
 As an application, this container can compute fresh models on mounted imagery using a default configuration setup, using a custom configuration setup, or to run the IQR web-app with completely custom models, database and configuration.
-The option is also available to run the Nearest-Neighbor and IQR RESTful services instead of the IQR GUI web-app.
+Two ports are available for exposing the IQR GUI web-application as well as the underlying IQR RESTful service server.

 Quick Information